Kelan Martin

-Kelan Martin (born August 3, 1995) is an American professional basketball player for the Birmingham Squadron of the NBA G League.
-He attended Ballard High School in Louisville, Kentucky, and played college basketball for the Butler Bulldogs, where he scored 2,047 points during his career, the second-highest in the school's history.
+Kelan Dewayne Martin (born August 3, 1995) is an American professional basketball player for Beşiktaş Emlakjet of the Basketbol Süper Ligi (BSL).
+He attended Ballard High School in Louisville, Kentucky, and played college basketball for the Butler Bulldogs, where he scored 2,047 points during his career, the second highest in the school's history.
 Martin was selected for the All-Big East second team on two occasions, the All-District 5 second team by the National Association of Basketball Coaches, and as a senior, he was named to the All-Big East first team.

 Early life

 Martin comes from a basketball family.
-His father, Kenneth was on the state championship team at Louisville's Ballard High School and won an NCAA Division II championship at Kentucky Wesleyan.
+His father, Kenneth, was on the state championship team at Louisville's Ballard High School and won an NCAA Division II championship at Kentucky Wesleyan.
 His mother, the former Kristie Jordan, was honored with a retired jersey at Ballard and competed for an NCAA runner-up team at Western Kentucky.
 They met at the age of eight growing up in housing projects in downtown Louisville and married after college.
 As of 2017 Kenneth works as assistant director of pupil personnel for Jefferson County Public Schools, while Kristie works in administration monitoring Louisville's police budget.
 Kelan has a younger brother, Kameron, and was raised with cousin Jalil Brown, the son of Kristie's deceased sister.